 Smitten with photography and mindful of the future, the Foundation saw fit to draw near to the Rencontres d'Arles, contemporary photography's most prestigious gathering and a hive of creativity.
 Since its inception in 1970, the festival has sought to encourage fresh thinking around the image: how we capture it, how we shape it and how we relate to it.
 In 2017 the Foundation began sponsoring the festival's exhibitions in association with Polka, a longtime partner of the Rencontres d'Arles and a friend of the House.
-Apart from funding exhibitions, the Foundation sponsors the Louis Roederer Discovery Award split into two prizes - the Jury Prize and the Public's Award - that recognize emerging talent and the art galleries that bet on them.
-By taking risks and clearing the way, institutions and organizations on the lookout for potential are the first to spot and establish tomorrow's photographers.
+Apart from funding exhibitions, the Foundation sponsors the Louis Roederer Discovery Award split into two prizes - the Jury Prize and the Public's Award - that recognize emerging talent and all the exhibition spaces that bet on them.
+By taking risks and clearing the way, galleries, art centers, non-profits, independent venues and institutions on the lookout for potential are the first to spot and establish tomorrow's photographers.
 In keeping with the festival's outside-the-box approach, the prizemoney pays for the purchase by the Rencontres d'Arles of the winners' works, thus enabling the next generation to quickly find its place in the constellation of collections.